strapi/documentation/docusaurus/docs/dev-docs/backend-customization/examples/policies.md

 <SubtleCallout title="Related concept">

-Additional reference information can be found in the [Error handling](/dev-docs/error-handling) page.
+Additional information can be found in the [Error handling](/dev-docs/error-handling) documentation.

 </SubtleCallout>